targetkiller/MetaMaskDemo/README.md

 Some assets in this project is using [SFSymbol](https://developer.apple.com/design/human-interface-guidelines/foundations/sf-symbols), and the NFT images is using [unsplash](https://unsplash.com/) which is free.

 # Pages
-The App is still under development, some pages can be displayed:
+The App is still under development, some pages or functions can be shown:

-- __HomePage__, with token list / NTF list.
+- *HomePage*, with token/NTF list.
-- __TokenDetail__, click the token list cell, display the token info inside.
+- *TokenDetail*, click the token list cell, display the token info inside.
-- __Scan__, click the right barButton of the HomePage.
+- *Scan*, click the right barButton of the HomePage.
-- __Sidecar__, click the left barButton of the HomePage.
+- *Sidecar*, click the left barButton of the HomePage.
-- __Copy__, click the wallet address of the HomePage profile, can copy the address.
+- *Copy*, click the wallet address of the HomePage profile, can copy the address.

 # Licens
 MIT License.